xebia-france/hands-on-iot-android-things/README.md

 ![enable-pub-sub](img/gcp/enable-pub-sub.png)

-- Under **IAM & Admin**, create a new Service Account, provision a new private key with JSON format and save the generated credentials (save the file with name `credentials.json`).
+- Under **IAM & Admin**, create a new Service Account, provision a new private key with JSON format and save the generated credentials with the filename `credentials.json`.

 ![create-service-account](img/gcp/create-service-account.png)